 - U.S. News & World Report and Best Lawyers released their 2019 ratings for the "Best Law Firms" in America.
 Stites & Harbison earned 81 Metropolitan rankings.
 In addition, three of the firm's practices were rated National Tier 1 for Litigation - Construction.
 Click here to see the full results.

 - Stites & Harbison lawyers are LEED accredited professionals and members of the U.S. Green Building Council.
 We are here to help you meet the rigorous standards of green building.

 - The Construction Lawyers Society of America (CLSA) recognized Stites & Harbison with the 2017 and 2018 CLSA Law Firm Award.

 We give back to the industry in many ways.
-Stites & Harbison represents the American Institute of Steel Construction, National Steel Bridge Alliance, Associated Builders and Contractors of Indiana/Kentucky, and the Associated General Contractors of Kentucky.
+Stites & Harbison has represented the American Institute of Steel Construction, National Steel Bridge Alliance, Associated Builders and Contractors of Indiana/Kentucky, and the Associated General Contractors of Kentucky.
 We are also members of other industry organizations, serving as officers, board members, authors, and keynote speakers.
 Trade associations, professional societies, and members of the organized national construction bar regularly recruit us to provide articles and educational programs to their members.
 Our attorneys participated in the preparation of American Institute of Steel Construction Codes, Standards and Specifications, and have consulted with the American Institute of Architects and the Engineers Joint Contract Documents Committee on formation of these organizations’ standard construction documents.